Karl Lauterbach fears many fatalities in Germany

 Some meteorologists are expecting an extraordinary one for mid-July heat in Germany.
 The ZDF weather expert Özden Terli is also alarmed: “I have never seen such temperatures for Germany in a weather model,” writes the meteorologist on Twitter.

-According to weather models, maximum temperatures could be reached in Germany from Sunday (July 17) to Saturday (July 23).
+According to weather models, maximum temperatures might be reached in Germany from Sunday (July 17) to Saturday (July 23).
 Saturday would therefore be the hottest day.
 Up to 40 degrees are possible.
 According to Terli, however, these are not predictions.
 The meteorologist therefore advises to wait and see.

 Heat wave rolling towards Europe: Up to 48 degrees in France?

-In other parts of Europe, temperatures could rise even more extreme – up to 43 degrees in the UK and up to 48 degrees in France according to some weather models.
+In other parts of Europe, temperatures might rise even more extreme – up to 43 degrees in the UK and up to 48 degrees in France according to some weather models.
 Meteorologist Terli expects that there will be similar heat waves in the coming years.
 “The Climate crisis is progressing and the uncertainties are not on our side,” says Terli.

 Experts also recommend not leaving the house without a hat when temperatures peak at 35 to 40 degrees.
 There is a risk of heat stroke.
-The DWD, however, considers statements about an impending record heat to be “frivolous”.
+The DWD, however, considers statements regarding an impending record heat to be “frivolous”.
 A heat wave is possible in mid-July, but: “How strong and how long this will be cannot be reliably predicted today.”
 The models were still “far apart”, according to the DWD.

 In the years 2018 to 2020, high summer temperatures led to thousands of heat-related deaths in Germany, according to a recently published study.
 For the first time since the study period began in 1992, excess mortality due to heat has occurred in three consecutive years, researchers wrote Robert Koch Institute (RKI)Federal Environment Agency (Uba) and German Weather Service (DWD) in early July in Deutsches Ärzteblatt.